Th3Sp00kyM8/Godot-Guard/README.md

 # Godot-Guard

-Godot Guard is a local project health checker for Godot projects.
-It scans scenes, resources, scripts, and project settings for broken references, risky drift, and CI-friendly problems before they reach your game.
+Godot Guard is a local project health checker for Godot games, built for AI-assisted and vibe-coded workflows.
+It scans scenes, resources, scripts, and project settings to catch broken references, missing assets, risky drift, and common agent-generated mistakes before they reach your game.